-Tinks is certified with the AKC Canine Good Citizen Certification, Therapy Dog International (TDI) certification and a registered Emotional Support Dog (ESD).
+Tinks was certified with the AKC Canine Good Citizen Certification, Therapy Dog International (TDI) certification and a registered Emotional Support Dog (ESD).
 I have always had a dream to use a dog in a therapeutic setting and found Tinks for that reason when he was 12 weeks old.
-He has been trained by me, in obedience and is tested for safe consistent appropriate behavior.
+He had been trained by me, in obedience and was tested for safe consistent appropriate behavior.

-Tinks has always been eager to meet clients and if they welcome him he will stay till they ask him to go lay down.
-I do have clients that do not need Tinks as a part of their therapy and he will stay away in that case.
-I have found that often when someone comes to therapy opening up to a therapist one on one is a little intimidating and with Tinky, he is there to ease the transition that we often need for a successful therapeutic session.
-With Tink's help he is there to facilitate the opening of thoughts and feelings which naturally occur when the positive energy from a unconditionally loving animal is brought into the setting.
+Tinks was always eager to meet clients and if they welcome him he will stay till they ask him to go lay down.
+I do have clients that did not need Tinks as a part of their therapy and he will stay away in that case.
+I have found that often when someone comes to therapy opening up to a therapist one on one is a little intimidating and with Tinky, he was there to ease the transition that we often need for a successful therapeutic session.
+With Tink's help he was there to facilitate the opening of thoughts and feelings which naturally occur when the positive energy from a unconditionally loving animal is brought into the setting.

-I have used Tinks with all ages and genders of clients, he is comfortable with them all and always enjoys meeting a new friend.
+I had used Tinks with all ages and genders of clients, he was comfortable with them all and always enjoys meeting a new friend.

-Like those that are newly retired, he is now spending his time taking naps often, snacking on goodies all day, barking with dogs in the neighborhood, taking long walks with his sister's and just enjoying the good life.
+Like those that are newly retired, he was spending his time taking naps often, snacking on goodies all day, barking with dogs in the neighborhood, taking long walks with his sister's and just enjoying the good life

 Job well done my sweet boy <3